 As the plaque progresses, two types of remodeling can occur: positive and negative.

 It is the outward growth of plaque due to underlying compensatory arterial dilation.
 It does not compromise blood flow, but due to the overburden of unstable plaque, it is at risk for plaque rupture and thrombosis which results in acute myocardial infarction.
 It does not present as stable angina symptoms because luminal diameters remain the same until plaque ruptures suddenly and presents with acute coronary syndromes.

 In this case, the plaque grows inwardly towards the vessel lumen thereby decreasing luminal diameter over time because there is no compensatory vascular dilation.
-As soon as the luminal obstruction is between 50% and 70%, blood flow to the myocardium is limited, and angina symptoms are more likely to develop.
-Plaque, in this case, is still at risk of rupture, so acute myocardial infarction can still occur.
+As soon as the luminal obstruction is between 50% and 70%, blood flow to the myocardium is limited, and stable angina symptoms are more likely to develop.
+Plaque, in this case, is still at risk of acute rupture, which can result in myocardial infarction.

 According to Stary et al., atherosclerosis is classified in Roman numeral numbers in the sequence of lesion progression.